ostart/Skills/README.md

 # My Learning Achievements

-A log of my development skills, certificates, learning and books.
+A log of my development skills, learning, certificates and books readed.

 ----